Kosmic-Gaming/8x10-Pixel-Display-Driver-ATTiny13A/README.md

 # All Library Syntaxes:

+* The Software uses about 1188 Bytes if you include all of the instructions in one sketch but I'm 99.99% sure you won't need all of them :)

-  Init ();                           -> Initializes Digital Pins - D0 as Serial Data; D1 as Ground Reference and D2 as Address Line.
+ 1. Init ();                           -> Initializes Digital Pins - D0 as Serial Data; D1 as Ground Reference and D2 as Address Line.

-  saveToROM (EEPROM Address);       -> Writes Software Bytes from SRAM to EEPROM starting from the mentioned address.
+ 2. saveToROM (EEPROM Address);       -> Writes Software Bytes from SRAM to EEPROM starting from the mentioned address.

-  loadFromROM (EEPROM Address);     -> Reads 10 Bytes from EEPROM starting from the mentioned address and loads it to SRAM.
+ 3. loadFromROM (EEPROM Address);     -> Reads 10 Bytes from EEPROM starting from the mentioned address and loads it to SRAM.

-  changeAddress (New Address);      -> Change VRAM Pointer Address to New Address.
+ 4. changeAddress (New Address);      -> Change VRAM Pointer Address to New Address.

-  dumpRAMtoVRAM ();                 -> Loads Software Bytes from SRAM to VRAM.
+ 5. dumpRAMtoVRAM ();                 -> Loads Software Bytes from SRAM to VRAM.

-  dumpROMtoVRAM (EEPROM Address);   -> Reads 10 Bytes from EEPROM starting from the mentioned address and loads them to VRAM Directly.
+ 6. dumpROMtoVRAM (EEPROM Address);   -> Reads 10 Bytes from EEPROM starting from the mentioned address and loads them to VRAM Directly.